Yuan-Meng/personal_website/content/posts/vector_retrieval.md

   <p>An embedding is a transformation $f: X \rightarrow \mathbb{R}^n$ that maps entities from a high-dimensional or abstract space $X$ (e.g., words, images, or graph nodes) to vectors in a lower-dimensional, continuous vector space $\mathbb{R}^n$.
 This mapping aims to preserve relevant properties of the original entities, such as similarity or relational structure, thereby enabling more effective computational manipulation and analysis.</p>
 </details>

+A vector $\mathbb{R}^n$ is an ordered list of numbers, which can represent almost everything:

+- A geographic location, described by `[latitude, longitude]`.
+- A desk, characterized by `[height, area, color, other attributes]`.
+- A photo, consisting of channel values for each pixel, `[[r, g, b], ...]`.

+In traditional machine learning, each training example is described by a feature vector, usually consisted of hand-crafted features.
+For example, in spam classification, input text features might include the presence of a "$" 🤑 symbol in the email content, whether the subject line is in all CAPITAL LETTERS, and so on.

-Not all vectors are embeddings --- Entities similar in the real world must be close in the embedding space.
-Consider the multiple birth example from [*Machine Learning Design Patterns*](*https://www.oreilly.com/library/view/machine-learning-design/9781098115777/*): We can use 6 one-hot vectors to represent 6 labels for the number of babies in one birth.
-Singles are more similar to twins than they are to quintuplets; yet, the cosine similarity between the single vector (`[1, 0, 0, 0, 0, 0]`) and the twin vector (`[0, 0, 1, 0, 0, 0]`) is 0, the same as that between the single vector and the quintuplet vector (`[0, 0, 0, 0, 0, 1]`).
-Since these one-hot vectors do not preserve the similarity between entities, they are *not* embeddings.
+All vectors are not embeddings.
+For vectors to be considered as embeddings, similar entities in the real world must also be close in the embedding space, according to some distance function (e.g., Euclidean distance, Jaccard similarity, dot product, cosine similarity, etc.) --- a property that regular vectors do not always satisfy.
+Consider the example from [*Machine Learning Design Patterns*](*https://www.oreilly.com/library/view/machine-learning-design/9781098115777/*): 6 one-hot vectors are used to represent the number of babies in one birth.
+While singles are more similar to twins than they are to quintuplets, the cosine similarity between the single vector (`[1, 0, 0, 0, 0, 0]`) and the twin vector (`[0, 1, 0, 0, 0, 0]`) is 0, the same as that between the single vector and the quintuplets vector (`[0, 0, 0, 0, 0, 1]`).
+After all, these one-hot vectors are orthogonal to one another.
+Since one-hot vectors do not capture similarities between categories, they are *not* embeddings.

+We can, however, use a lower-dimensional vector to represent each class label (column 3 in the table below), such that more similar labels are closer to one another.

 | Plurality       | One-hot encoding        | Learned encoding |
 |-----------------|-------------------------|------------------|